The Tactical Athlete Performance Pyramid

 Middle Layer: Strength, Power, and Work Capacity

-This layer includes maximal strength, power production, and work capacity.
-These qualities enable force production and task execution under load.
+The middle layer of the pyramid contains the qualities that enable force production and task execution under load.

 Top Layer: Task-Specific Capability

-The top layer represents the ability to apply physical qualities in real-world tasks under fatigue, stress, and uncertainty.
+The top of the pyramid represents the ability to apply physical qualities in real-world conditions, under fatigue, cognitive load, external stress, and uncertainty.

 Common Errors